sageify/shln/README.md

-# Shell Links (shln)
+# Linkin (lnkn)

-shln manages git packages, shell modules, and links that allow symoblic linking from a folder in the PATH (usually /usr/local/shln) to shell scripts under a user folder (usually ~/shln).
+Linkin is a link manager primarily used with Groom to install git repositories and link to scripts within those repositories.

 Why?
 - Manage links to shell scripts and programs in one place.
 - Links can be easily added or removed.
-- Manage git repositories containing scripts and programs.
+- Install git repositories containing scripts and programs.

 ## Install